ringcentral/rc-unified-crm-extension/docs/crm/netsuite.md

 ## Setup roles and permissions in NetSuite

-Upon installation of the SuiteApp, a role will be created automatically within your account called "RingCentral Unified CRM Extension."
+Upon installation of the SuiteApp, a role will be created automatically within your account called "RingCentral App Connect."
 This role has been specially tuned to contain the bare minimum number access level to fully operate the Chrome extension.
 You can see a detailed list of permissions below if you would like to incorporate these permissions into a custom role of your own.

 ### NetSuite OneWorld instructions

-Upon installing the SuiteApp from the Marketplace, a new custom role named **"RingCentral Unified CRM Extension"** will be automatically created in your account.
+Upon installing the SuiteApp from the Marketplace, a new custom role named **"RingCentral App Connect"** will be automatically created in your account.
 If you are a OneWorld license holder, you will need to take these additional steps.

-1. Clone the "RingCentral Unified CRM Extension" role by selecting the "Customize" option.
+1. Clone the "RingCentral App Connect" role by selecting the "Customize" option.
 2. While cloning, add the permission **"List -> Subsidiaries"** to the cloned role.

-Use this cloned role when logging into and connecting the Unified CRM extension to NetSuite.
+Use this cloned role when logging into and connecting App Connect to NetSuite.

 !!! info "The role is created by SuiteApp locked by default and cannot be edited.
 If you wish to make modifications, you may duplicate the role by clicking on 'Customize.'"